15 WAYS TO MAKE LIFE EASIER

 #8 Be specific about goal-setting

 Do you ever set goals for yourself and then wonder why you never achieve them?
-Or do you flounder through life, buffeted by outside forces and not really knowing where you’d like to be in 5 or 10 years’ time?
+Or do you wing it through life not really knowing where you’d like to be in 5 years’ time, let alone next month?

-Check out my post on how to set up routines at home for more information and a toolkit to help you get started.
+Check out my post on how to set up household routines to help you get started.

 #10 Declutter your wardrobe